deveel/deveeldb/README.md

 [![Join the chat at https://gitter.im/deveel/deveeldb](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/deveel/deveeldb?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

+**NOTE**: This version of the project is still under development.
+It is in fact a total rewrite since the original version of the project, that has been discontinued.
+The poor level of coverage, the architectural model, the limits of the parser, and other requirements made it impossible to maintain it.
+You can still find it as a branch of the project.

 DeveelDB is a complete embeddable SQL-99 RDBMS for .NET/Mono frameworks.
 The system is designed around the standards ISO/ANSI and supports the following features:

 - ACID Transactions: `BEGIN`, `COMMIT`, `ROLLBACK` (Isolation Level *Serializable*)